pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 3) **Notifi Ad Manager**: With our messaging platform, we will provide marketers the ability to create cohesive, multichannel engagements that drive business growth and retention to the growing crypto user segments.
 Use Notifi segmentation data of wallets to select your audience and push your message or airdrops at scale!

-4) **Notifi Auth**: Use our messaging services to give your customers the ability to offer additional security features and login options via 2fa by validating with SMS, Voice, Email, Push, and Time-based One-time Passwords.

 - An indication of how your project relates to / integrates into Terra.
-    - We want to be the messaging layer for the Terra Ecosystem of Projects and Users.
+    - Our focus is to be **the** messaging layer for the Terra Ecosystem of Projects and Users.

 - An indication of why your team is interested in creating this project.
     - We are a team of builders who have spent considerable time in the messaging & observability space and have had the opportunity to launch these services for cloud providers such as Oracle Cloud and AWS.
 We see an exciting opportunity to build out the next layer service for web3 and help accelerate the adoption of the general public to projects.